 This post is a travel guide about travelling by train in Kazakhstan.
-Kazakhstan is the perfect destination to explore by train and in recent years Kazakhstan has invested in its railway system making train travel in Kazakhstan easier than ever.
+Kazakhstan is the perfect destination to explore by train and in recent years Kazakhstan has invested in its railway system making train travel while backpacking Kazakhstan easier than ever.

 This post will tell you everything you need to know about travelling by train in Kazakhstan.
 From how to book train tickets online to what to expect on a Kazakh train.
 However, let me first explain why you should travel by train in Kazakhstan in the first place.

 Kazakhstan is the ninth biggest country in the world and besides some mountains in the south and east, most of the country are empty steppes and grass lands.

 There is no better way to get a true sense of the vastness of Kazakhstan than travelling by train.
 The distances are huge and the train journeys are long.
 The old Soviet trains are slow, but offer a nostalgic journey back to the good old days where in a few minutes you became friends with your fellow passengers who will share their food and vodka with you.
 If you have time on your hands this is still the way to go.

 But since a couple of years Kazakhstan introduced new high-speed trains from Spain.
 This reduces the train journeys between Nursultan (Astana), Almaty and Shymkent considerable from 20+ hours to comfortable nighttrain journeys between 13 – 16 hours.
 The Kazakh hospitality remains the same.